Women's, Gender, and Sexuality Studies

 Comprehensive Exams

 Dual-title Ph.D. students take one combined comprehensive exam that integrates questions from both disciplines.
-The Women’s, Gender, and Sexuality Studies-affiliated faculty members on the student's doctoral committee are responsible for assessing a student's mastery of the following areas: feminist theory, feminist methodology, global feminisms, and feminist studies in the student's partner discipline.
+The Women’s, Gender, and Sexuality Studies-affiliated faculty members on the student's doctoral committee are responsible for assessing a student's mastery of the following areas: feminist theory, feminist methodologies, global feminisms, and feminist studies in the student's partner discipline.

 Doctoral Dissertation And Defense